legendu-net/blog/misc/content/2014-01-05-phone-tips.markdown

 3. Verizon is way too expensive!

-## Smart Phone Apps
+## Android

-1. Schemes (scheduled messages, sounds good)

-2. BTSync (Multiway synchronization)

-3. It seems that in order to sync with Google calendar on an Android phone, you must have the Google Calendar App installed and setup.
+1. It seems that in order to sync with Google calendar on an Android phone, you must have the Google Calendar App installed and setup.
     You have to go to settings of Google Calendar App, choose an account, and select the calendars that you want to sync.

 ## Smart Phone Tips